Aluminium–silicon alloys: Applications

+Latent heat storage

 In addition to the use of AlSi alloys as a structural material, in which the mechanical properties are paramount, another area of application is latent heat storage.
 In the phase change of the alloy at 577 °C, thermal energy can be stored in the form of the enthalpy of fusion.
 AlSi can therefore also be used as a metallic phase change material (mPCM) be used.
 Compared to other phase change materials, metals are characterized by a high specific energy density combined with high thermal conductivity.
 The latter is important for the rapid entry and exit of heat in the storage material and thus increases the performance of a heat storage system.
 These advantageous properties of mPCM such as AlSi are of particular importance for vehicle applications, since low masses and volumes as well as high thermal performance are the main goals here.
 By using storage systems based on mPCM, the range of electric cars can be increased by thermally storing the necessary thermal energy for heating in the mPCM instead of taking it from the traction battery.